MyBash | Mobile | Offices |

 Preston Bost

-I began teaching at Wabash in 2000, and have served as the chair of the Psychology department since 2007.
+I began teaching at Wabash in 2000, and served as the chair of the Psychology department from 2007-2013.
+I am currently chair of the Social Sciences division.
 My area of specialty is cognitive psychology, which employs controlled experimentation to study how people process information about the world around them – how they identify and use objects, navigate their environments, remember their histories, make decisions, solve problems, and make judgments about other people.
 This area of psychology is closely allied with neuroscience, an area of strength for our department.
 In addition to my general courses on cognitive psychology, I enjoy teaching about how the science of cognitive psychology can improve the administration of criminal justice – for example, through an understanding of eyewitness memory and jury decision-making.

-Finally, I devote time to my wife, Biology professor Anne Bost, my eight-year-old daughter Emily, and our hyperactive one-year old dog Wilbur.
+Finally, I devote time to my wife, Biology professor Anne Bost, my daughter Emily -- now attending Denison University -- and our lovable dog Wilbur.
 Several times a year, we return to our roots in the Deep South, where we have family in Alabama and the Carolinas.

 Ph.D., Cognitive Psychology, Vanderbilt University, 1998